How To Keep Itsy-Bitsy Spiders Away From Your Home?

-- Mix 1 tsp of mild liquid dish soap and 1.5 tsp of pure neem oil concentrate with 1 litre of lukewarm water (note: avoid abrasive citrus-based dish soaps, laundry detergents and dishwashing powders as they burn leaves)
+- Mix 1 tsp of mild liquid dish soap and 1.5 tsp of pure neem oil concentrate with 1 liter of lukewarm water (note: avoid abrasive citrus-based dish soaps, laundry detergents, and dishwashing powders as they burn leaves)

 - Pour the above solution into a spray bottle and shake well